-With only one unpasteurized makgeolli brand available in Singapore, it is an absolute delight to find Joo Bar in Singapore close to Bugis Junction (view Google maps here).
+With only few unpasteurized makgeolli brands available in Singapore, it is an absolute delight to find makgeolli bar Joo Bar in Singapore close to Bugis Junction (view Google maps here).
 It is the only makgeolli bar Singapore brewing their own fresh makgeolli and serving modern anju.

 Their makgeolli is offered in its original format and with freshly prepared flavour versions, incl. banana, white grape, litchi, wild berries and many more served ice-cold.
 It’s a very honest and refreshing brew slightly sour and sweet in flavour.